 Graduate students and postdoctoral scholars are paid through the Graduate Financial Support (GFS) system and therefore do not require a labor schedule.

-Labor schedules are created for future payroll earnings using the Labor Distribution module of the Oracle Financials system.
-Labor schedules consist of one or more PTA accounts, the salary expenditure type associated with the employee’s job classification code (JCC), the Start Date and End Date for the assignment and the percentage of funding by PTA and E (Expenditure Type).
+Labor schedules are created for future payroll earnings using the Labor Schedules system in Oracle Financials.
+Labor schedules consist of one or more PTA, the salary expenditure type associated with the employee’s job classification code (JCC) or type of pay, the start date and end date for the allocation, and the percentage of funding by PTA and E (expenditure type).

 - End date considerations:

-- For employees funded by Sponsored PTAs, the end date should match dates from the sponsored agreement (possibly in future fiscal years).
-End Dates on Labor Schedule lines will be used to create Salary Encumbrances (Commitments), and therefore must be populated (if the End Date field is not populated Salary Encumbrances processes will not complete in a timely manner).
+- For employees funded by sponsored PTAs, the end date should match dates from the sponsored agreement (possibly in future fiscal years).

-- At the fiscal year close central administrative staff in Financial Management Services change all labor schedule lines on non-sponsored PTAs with end dates of 31-AUG of the current fiscal year to 31-AUG of the next fiscal year.
+- At fiscal year-end close, central administrative staff in Financial Management Services change all labor schedule lines on non-sponsored PTAs with end dates of 31-AUG of the current fiscal year to 31-AUG of the next fiscal year.

 Expenditure Type Codes drive the fringe benefit rate charged on the payment and the description of expense on OBI Consolidated Expenditure Reporting (CER) dashboard reports.

-Regular salary payments are allocated to the PTA indicated on the employee's Oracle Labor Schedule.
+Regular salary payments are allocated to the PTA indicated on the employee's Oracle Financials labor schedule.
 The Expenditure Type Code, and associated fringe benefit rate, is automatically applied based upon the combination of the payroll earn codes and employee's JCC.

-Hourly pay is allocated to the PTA indicated on the employee's Axess timecard or in Labor Distribution if the timecard so indicates.
-The Expenditure Type Code, and associated fringe benefit rate, is automatically applied based upon the combination of the payroll earn codes and employee's JCC.
+Hourly pay is allocated to the PTA indicated on the employee's Axess timecard or the labor schedule if the timecard so indicates (i.e., LD).
+The Expenditure Type Code and associated fringe benefit rate is automatically applied based upon the combination of the payroll earn codes and employee's JCC.